-Medical examiner’s testimony in Chauvin trial prompts review
+Maryland reviews ex-official’s work after Chauvin testimony

 West’s sister, Tawanda Jones, has been fighting for eight years to get her brother’s case re-opened.
 She said word of the review was “the best news I’ve gotten all day.”

-One of Fowler’s office’s best known rulings came in the death of Freddie Gray, who they determined died from injuries suffered in the back of a police van.
+One of Fowler’s office’s best known rulings came in the death of Freddie Gray.
+According to the ruling, Gray died from injuries suffered in the back of a police van.
 The autopsy concluded that officers’ failure to take care of him and seek medical attention made his death a homicide, and prompted State’s Attorney Marilyn Mosby to swiftly file charges against six officers.
 All were either acquitted or had their charges dropped.

 Brian Peterson, chief medical examiner for Milwaukee County, said he and Fowler have been friends for years and served together on committees.
 Peterson told The Washington Post he finds the investigation into Fowler’s time as chief medical examiner unnecessary and called Fowler an “excellent, experienced forensic pathologist.”